 The spikes in Khejri are very small and appear as a single unit.
 It sheds its leaves in January and new ones appear in February-March.
 The fruit appears between May-July in the shape of a slender stalked pod measuring between 7-20 cm.
 Initially, it is green in color and later turns into the brownish shade.

+It is logical to ask what is use of Khejri tree?
 The Khejri tree used to play a vital role in the economy of villages and rural areas.
 The leaves are used as fodder for cattle and therefore one observes the tree in a pruned state.
 A single tree provides approximately 60 kg fodder for cattle annually.
 The pruning is also done to enhance tree growth at the start of the winter season.
 Apart from this, leaves also make for excellent compost.
 The wood from the tree is used for preparing food as firewood.

 The texture of the bark of the Kheri tree is quite similar to the one in the Neem tree – rough and cracked.
 The dried fruit of the tree is used as Sangri.
 People who appreciate Rajasthani food must have heard of Ker Sangri.
 While Ker grows on a bush, Sangri is derived from the Khejri tree.
 It fruits in summer.
 Sangri is a pendulous bean-like pod.
 These pods are used as fodder.
 Some documents suggest that the bark of Khejri was used as a flour during the Famine of Rajputana in 1869.
 Even today the bark is used in treating many skin conditions like leprosy, boils, and itching.
 It is used in treating asthma in Ayurveda.
 The flowers of this tree are consumed by pregnant women along with sugar.
 The farmers are happy to have this tree in the field because its root enriches the soil, thereby helping increase the crop yield.